speedie1337/spmenu/docs/docs.md

 By default, the configuration file will ignore all hardcoded keybinds to prevent keybind conflicts, but if you do not like this behavior you can simply set `ignoreglobalkeys = 0`.

+Note that if you do unbind your exit or switchmode key by accident and find that you cannot exit spmenu, press `Ctrl+Alt+Delete`.
+This is a hardcoded keybind which cannot be disabled from the configuration file.

 These are the default keybinds.